If you are doing work on Mandatory Binding Arbitration issues, please email OPDI at email@example.com for additional guidance and information.

 Arbitration works best when it is voluntary and when the two parties have equal power and both repeatedly use arbitration, for example, in employment disputes involving a union (see also this chapter’s section Voluntary Post-Dispute Alternative Dispute Resolution).
 MBA works much less well when it is imposed on consumers and employees before a dispute arises, because businesses gain expert-level familiarity with the system and can advocate for changes that benefit them.

 Prohibiting MBA best protects consumers, but the provisions are becoming more and more common.
 Some are considering how to make arbitration more consumer-friendly, for example, ensuring the fairness of the arbitrator and requiring written decisions.
 The Financial Industry Regulatory Authority (FINRA), whose securities dispute resolution forum is the largest in the U.S., has adopted provisions that make its MBA process more consumer-friendly.
-For example, FINRA’s arbitration forum includes the right to an arbitration panel composed of “public” arbitrators (those without extensive securities industry experience), gives consumers the right to bring a class action in court, and provides for arbitration near where the consumer resides.
+For example, FINRA’s arbitration forum includes the right to an arbitration panel composed of “public” arbitrators (those without extensive securities industry experience), gives consumers the right to bring a class action A class action combines the claims of all the people injured by a particular policy or practice into one lawsuit. in court, and provides for arbitration near where the consumer resides.

 PRE-DISPUTE MANDATORY BINDING ARBITRATION: Policy

 Pre-dispute mandatory binding arbitration

 Policymakers and the private sector should ensure that consumers and employees have the right to seek redress through the courts for injury or losses.

 Pre-dispute mandatory binding arbitration provisions in consumer and employee contracts should be prohibited.